What You're going to Learn in This Article

 - Buying fake followers

-- Using copyrighted audio or video
+- Using copyrighted music or copyrighted videos

 - Using certain hashtags (whether fair or not)